maxrule98/devsite/README.md

 ## Todo

-    - figiure out a good way to style the navbar
+    [/] figiure out a good way to style the navbar

-    - Work out the most important components to add (cards, nav, etc...)
+    [] Work out the most important components to add (cards, nav, etc...)

-    - Make a start on the typography (sml / lrg text, titles, subtitles etc...)
+    [] Make a start on the typography (sml / lrg text, titles, subtitles etc...)

-    - Hover animations for buttons, cards, etc
+    [] Hover animations for buttons, cards, etc

-    - Wrap cards in anchors
+    [] Wrap cards in anchors

-    - Add font-weight to btn--advance
+    [] Add font-weight to btn--advance

-    - Remove overhang / padding from btn--no-bg
+    [] Remove overhang / padding from btn--no-bg

-    - Solve jumping when using vh for the hero height
+    [] Solve jumping when using vh for the hero height

+    [] form validation